<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 “Here comes the science bit- concentrate!”

-The stretch-shortening cycle facilitates rapid force production through several underpinning mechanisms including storage of elastic energy in connective tissues, activation of the stretch reflex and subsequent neural potentiation and recruitment of fast-twitch motor units.
-Blickhan’s spring-mass model simplifies this very complex process to suggest that during rebound tasks, the human leg could be modelled as a spring that is compressed during the braking phased of ground contact and recoils during the propulsive phase.
-In an efficient system with no loss of energy, this produces a bell-shaped vertical ground reaction force that is the mirror image of vertical centre of mass displacement; peak force occurs at the same time as peak compression of the leg.
-We can calculate the extent to which vertical force is related to vertical displacement by performing a Pearson correlation between these two variables; perfect spring-like behaviour produces an outcome of -1.0.
+The stretch-shortening cycle facilitates rapid force production through several underpinning mechanisms including storage of elastic energy in connective tissues, activation of the stretch reflex, and subsequent neural potentiation and recruitment of fast-twitch motor units.
+Blickhan’s spring-mass model simplifies this very complex process to suggest that during rebound tasks, the human leg could be modeled as a spring that is compressed during the braking phase of ground contact and recoils during the propulsive phase.
+In an efficient system with no loss of energy, this produces a bell-shaped vertical ground reaction force that is the mirror image of the vertical centre of mass displacement; peak force occurs at the same time as peak compression of the leg.
+We can calculate the extent to which vertical force is related to vertical displacement by performing a Pearson correlation between these two variables; perfect spring-like behavior produces an outcome of -1.0.

 spring like correlation